microsoft/dcp/README.md

 ## Making DCP available from $PATH

-To make `dcp` CLI available from command line, run `sudo -E make link-dcp-to-local-bin`.
+To make `dcp` CLI available from command line, run `sudo -E make link-dcp`.
 This is a one-time operation that will create a link from `/usr/local/bin/dcp` to `~/.dcp/dcp` executable.
 Not recommended for machines shared by many people :-) but handy for a development box.

 ## Debugging DCP CLI